-Concerted global efforts to fight poverty were even more challenging prior to the 21st century.
-It was not until the end of the 1900s that the World Bank finally saw that poverty rates were improving in East Asian countries such as South Korea, and recommended that other countries also focus on private sector growth in addition to human capital – especially in agriculture – to fight poverty.
+Global agendas to fight poverty were challenging prior to the 21st century.
+It was not until after the 1980’s that the World Bank saw poverty rates improving in East Asian countries, such as South Korea, and recommended that other countries also focus on private sector growth in addition to human capital—especially in agriculture—to fight poverty.
 As research and support expanded, the World Bank also recognized the need for social assistance to supplement growth.

-Last year, those new development goals were replaced with a new set of objectives called the Sustainable Development Goals (SDGs) to be accomplished by 2030.
-Goal one?
-No Poverty.
-This time, the world is facing even more new challenges.
-A UNDP-World Bank Report late last year, which pulled together main lessons from reviews of the MDGs, concluded that there needed to be cross-institutional collaboration between the UN and the World Bank, better cross-sectoral work, and increased advocacy in order to successfully transition into the SDGs.
-In order to do this, some of the interventions include: maintaining collaborations as well as expanding to the private sector through round table discussions, assisting governments, and collectively tackling the SDGs.
+In 2016, the MDGs were succeeded by 17 Sustainable Development Goals (SDGs) to be accomplished by 2030.
+Goal one is to end global poverty.
+Though the UN has made tremendous achievements combating poverty through the MDGs, they must also overcome the challenges they faced to completely eradicate poverty by 2030.
+Reports analyzing progress and strategies concluded that there needs to be cross-institutional collaboration between the UN and the World Bank, better cross-sectoral work, and increased advocacy in order to successfully transition into the SDGs.
+To accomplish this, proposed interventions include maintaining collaborative relationships, expanding the private sector through roundtable discussions, government assistance and collectively tackling the SDGs.

-From non-profit organizations to the private sector, motives to fight poverty have grown tremendously.
-Consumers have been expecting more from businesses, and firms have been incentivized to increase their contribution to humanitarian goals through donations and paid volunteers.
-Schools and universities demand minimum volunteering hours and encourage students who want to pursue careers in the nonprofit sector.
+From nonprofit organizations to the private sector, motives to fight poverty have grown tremendously.
+Consumers have been expecting more from businesses, and firms have been incentivized to increase their contribution to humanitarian goals through donations and paid volunteer work.
+Schools and universities demand minimum volunteering hours from students and employees, and are encouraging students who want to pursue careers in the nonprofit sector.

-The International Day for the Eradication of Poverty reminds us that millions of people today still live in poverty, and encourages everyone to come together to help build a sustainable future.
-Without joint support from governments, organizations, and citizens, the agenda to eradicate poverty will not succeed by 2030.
-This Day should not only be a reminder of the billions of people living without human rights; the 2017 International Day of the Eradication of Poverty is also a ‘Call for Action.’
-Let this day not be an observance of the people living in poverty but, instead, a remembrance of the suffering and a commemoration of the combined efforts to abolish poverty.
+The International Day for the Eradication of Poverty reminds us that millions of people still live in poverty today, and encourages everyone to come together to help build a sustainable future.
+Without shared support from governments, organizations and citizens, the agenda to eradicate poverty will not succeed by 2030.
+Today shouldn’t only be a reminder of the billions of people living without human rights; the 2017 International Day for the Eradication of Poverty is a “Call for Action.”
+Let this day not be an observance of the people living in poverty but instead, a remembrance of their suffering and a reminder of the work yet to be done.